linrongbin16/colorbox.nvim/README.md

 ## 🚀 Usage

-When loading plugin, it will run following steps:
+When loading this plugin, it will run following steps:

 1. Run the filters, only enable the colors you choose from candidate list.
 See [Filter](#filter).
 2. Register triggers to invoke related policies at a proper timing.
 See [Timing & Policy](#timing--policy).